 There has been an all-out cold war between Python and PHP development, with no signs it slowing down anytime soon.
 In this section, we pit Python against PHP to find out the winner.

 1. Speed to Market

 What is the new currency that sets a business on the path to success, you ask?
 Time is the answer.

 In today’s highly digitized world, businesses are continually looking to speed up their digital transformation journey.
-You need to build an MVP as soon as possible to raise funding for further product development.
+You need to build an MVP as soon as possible to raise funding for further new product development.
 And this is the primary reason why you need to choose the right language for your web application.